gdnmobilelab/notification-commands/readme.md

 ## How do I use it?

-If you only want to respond to push events, just `require()` this module somewhere in your code and it will hook into the `push`, `notificationclick` and `notificationclose` events automatically.
+If you only want to respond to push events, just `require()` this module somewhere in your service worker code and it will hook into the `push`, `notificationclick` and `notificationclose` events automatically.

 If you want to be able to call these commands from the browser, you need to also include the [service-worker-command-bridge](https://github.com/gdnmobilelab/service-worker-command-bridge)